BaderLab/EnrichmentMap_docs/MainPanel.rst

     * Enrichment values from *EM#_fdr_qvalue* columns are used.

 * Chart Type

   * Field is enabled if *Chart Data* is set to a value other than *-- None --*.

+  * Three chart types are available: Radial Heat Map, Heat Map, and Heat Strips.
+    For more details see :ref:`chart_visualization`.

+* Color Scheme

+  * Several `Color Brewer <http://colorbrewer2.org/#type=diverging&scheme=BrBG&n=3>`_ colorblind
+    safe palettes are available.
+  * When *NES Columns* is chosen for Chart Data then the **RdBu-9** palette will be available.
+    This palette is the same as the standard color gradient used in EnrichmentMap 2.0.

+* Show chart labels

+  * Enable this option to show enrichment values for each chart segment.

+* Publication-Ready

+  * Makes the network view ready for printing.
+Removes node lables and sets the network background to white.

+* Set Signature Edge Width...

+  * Opens a dialog that has serveral options for how the width of signature edges is calculated.
+    For more details see :ref:`edge_width_dialog`.

+* Refresh Button |refresh_button|

+  * Resets the visual style.
+  * Sometimes Cytoscape does not update the visual style properly.
+To fix any inconsistencies between the network view and the Style section of the main panel click this button.